 Those aged 5 and up must don masks in public and enclosed spaces.
 This includes restaurant seating and public parks.

-There are 12 states that have yet to implement mask mandates or, in the case of Mississippi, have lifted prior mask mandates.
-Alaska, Arizona, Florida, Georgia, Idaho, Mississippi, Missouri, Nebraska, Oklahoma, South Carolina, South Dakota, and Tennessee currently have no statewide mask mandates.
+There are 17 states that have yet to implement mask mandates or have lifted prior mask mandates.
+Alaska, Arizona, Florida, Georgia, Idaho, Iowa, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, and Wyoming currently have no statewide mask mandates.

 Read more on coronavirus face coverings: